icerpc/icerpc-docs/pages/docs/slice/basics/slice-components.md

 - Slice language mappings\
 Slice provides support for "real" programming languages such as C# or Python through language mappings (also known as language bindings).
-A language mapping specifies how Slice IDL constructs are represented (mapped) in that language.
+A language mapping specifies how Slice IDL constructs are represented in that language.
 For example, a Slice IDL interface is mapped to two interfaces and one struct in C#.

 - Slice compiler\
 Each Slice language mapping is supported by a tool--a Slice compiler--that generates code from the Slice IDL definitions